 “Aaaaliceeee,” Janet chanted ever close.
 Alice was a flight attendant he met the first time he and Janet flew to Maui for a vacation.
 How the hell does she know?
 Seth thought, unable to create a safe distance.
 Whenever he thought he was safe, he’d hear her voice chanting the names of the women of his transgressions.

-Seth’s eyes welled with tears as he resumed his run.
+Seth’s eyes welled as he resumed his run.
 He heard the names of Aimee, Maribel, Susan, Laura, and Sharon in Janet’s taunting voice.
 His desperation made him sprint and seek refuge.
 His body was flooded with adrenaline.
 The pain in his hands and groin faded and he did not feel the sharp pebbles slicing his bare feet and branches cutting his skin.
 When he spotted the imposing shapes of the red cedars in the darkness, he thought he could find refuge and regroup his mind.

 “Take a deep breath,” he said to himself trying to regain his composure.
 His presence disturbed the wildlife and the piercing howl of coyotes reminded him that Janet was not his only threat.
 But there wasn’t much he could do other than hide.
 He was cold, in pain, and his hands were useless.
 He fought hard to control the shivering.

 Spencer must have told her, he thought in fear recalling Janet’s father.
 Seth was able to conceal his misdeeds from everyone, except him.
-Spencer was a retired special-ops officer whose missions remained a secret, hinting their purpose.
+Spencer was a retired special-ops officer whose missions remained secret, hinting their purpose.
 He was an avid bow hunter and had taught his daughter the ways of the wild.
-Seth thought about the warning Spencer gave him when he and Janet moved-in together the year before.
-Spencer asked him to meet him at his home by himself.
+Seth thought about the warning Spencer had given him when he and Janet moved-in together the year before.
+Spencer had asked him to meet him at his home by himself.
 Seth found him in his garage, working on his hunting implements.